SUSSBIA/fabric-onboarding-experience/03-workspace-operating-model/README.md

 * A temporary exercise ends
 * An external collaborator no longer needs access
 * A workspace moves closer to department use or production use
+* An output is being shared beyond the workspace

 ## Workspace ownership